Spin Operators for Massive Particles: appendix

-From Eqs. (\ref{eq:f1}), (\ref{eq:f2}), and (\ref{eq:f3}), however, $f$'s cannot be determined because the three equations have the four variables, which means that infinitely many solutions are possible with respect to $f$'s.
-Moreover, Eqs. (\ref{eq:f2}) and (\ref{eq:f3}) are not independent each other.
+From equations (\ref{eq:f1}), (\ref{eq:f2}), and (\ref{eq:f3}), however, $f$'s cannot be determined because the three equations have the four variables, which means that infinitely many solutions are possible with respect to $f$'s.
+Moreover, equations (\ref{eq:f2}) and (\ref{eq:f3}) are not independent each other.

-(iv) \textit{The spin three-vector transforms as a $k0$-component of a second-rank tensor under the Lorentz transformation.} To specify $f$'s more, we consider the fact that the angular momentum three vectors are obtained from the second-rank tensors.
+(iii) To specify $f$'s more, we consider the fact that the angular momentum three-vectors are obtained from the second-rank tensors.
 In the same manner of the relation between the angular momentum tensor and the angular momentum three-vector, the spin three-vector is denoted by using the spatial components of a spin tensor $S^{\mu\nu}$, i.e.,

 Crucially, $S^k$ is the $k0$-component of the dual spin tensor $ {}^*S^{\mu\nu}=\frac{1}{2}\epsilon^{\mu\nu\rho\sigma} S_{\rho\sigma}$, i.e.,